Wiznet/WizFi360-EVB-Pico-CircuitPython/examples/blink/README.md

 ## Step 1: Prepare hardware

-1. Connect WizFi360-EVB-Pico to desktop or laptop using 5 pin micro USB cable.laptop using 5 pin micro USB cable.
+1. Connect WizFi360-EVB-Pico to desktop or laptop using 5 pin micro USB cable.